Micro-mechanical response and power-law exponents from the longitudinal fluctuations of F-actin solutions: Experimental methodology

 In these experiments, we used two types of monodisperse microbeads as tracers: melamine resin microbeads (Microparticles, GmbH) with radius $a=1.47\,\mu\text{m}$ and density $\rho_p = 1570\,$kg/m$^3$ at $T= 21^\circ$C, and polystyrene (PS) particles (Sigma-Aldrich) with $a=0.99\,\mu\text{m}$ and $\rho_p = 1065\,$kg/m$^3$ ($T= 21^\circ$C).
 Particularly important for this study is the colloid surface chemistry of the microbeads \cite{valentine_colloid_2004}.
-The melanine resin beads are composed of a thermosetting plastic which has been proved to remain stable in series of organic compounds \cite{Meyer2006}.
-They are chemically non-active and, therefore, the influence of the interactions in the analyzed properties of the fluid can be negligible \cite{Samiul2012}.
-These resin particles have a relatively high refractive index ($n = 1.68$) which provides good trapping efficiency in OTI experiments.
-On the other hand, polystyrene latex is hydrophobic, generating the adsorption of polyelectrolytes and proteins when it is immersed in an aqueous solution.
+Polystyrene latex is hydrophobic, generating the adsorption of polyelectrolytes and proteins when it is immersed in an aqueous solution.
 To reduce the polimeric binding to the particle surface of the PS particles, we mixed these beads with adsorbed bovine serum albumin (BSA, Sigma-Aldrich).
 BSA is usually preadsorbed to probes in order to block the surface and reduce their interaction with F-actin filaments \cite{McGrath2000}.
 The PS beads are incubated overnight in a $200\,$mg/ml BSA solution, and prior to their use, washed in G-buffer with several successive centrifugation and redispersion steps to remove unbound BSA or impurities \cite{Chae2005}.
+The melanine resin beads are composed of a thermosetting plastic which has been proved to remain stable in series of organic compounds \cite{Meyer2006}, and they have been found to be more representative than PS particles of the actual microstructure of the network \cite{Samiul2012}.